wp-plugins/email-before-download/readme.txt

 As an option, you can configure Email Before Download to:

 1. Display a link to your file directly under the contact form once it is submitted.
 This happens dynamically, inline of your post/page.
-1. Send the user an email with a link to download your file.
+1. Send the user an email with a link and/or attachment to download your file.
 1. Both #1 and #2